evisos-ons/ibm-hackathon-2025/README.md

-# ScanSaveIn - Team 10
+# ScanSave - Team 10

 By Sebastian (set29), Ash (at613), Patrick (pgc8) and Yunus (ya129)